 When you take money out of your traditional retirement account, you have to pay income taxes on the amount you withdraw.
 That amount gets included in your taxable income, sometimes bumping you up into a higher tax bracket.
 If you then take that money and donate it to charity, you can include it in your deductions to get a tax break.

+You also don’t have to bother with itemizing deductions for this to work.
+This strategy bypasses your tax return altogether.
 This tax-saving strategy works especially well if you don’t need your RMDs (required minimum distributions) but are forced to withdraw the funds anyway.
-You can learn more about RMDs and other beneficial retirement tax strategies in my book Retirement 101
+You can learn more about RMDs and other beneficial retirement tax strategies in the updated version of my book Retirement 101, 2nd Edition

 If you need help figuring out where donations fit on your tax return, feel free to contact me here.